How to escape the everyday responsibly

 4. Find England’s hidden gems

 Avoid the crowds and slink off the beaten path to discover some of England’s hidden gems.
 That way, you’re more likely to get a spot on the beach or a table at a locally loved restaurant.
 Plus, you can brag to your friends about the next go-to place to visit they haven’t even heard of!
+There’s plenty of them to choose from, too.
+Take a look at these hidden gems in England.

 If you're heading to the seaside, download the Beach Check UK app - it'll let you know which beaches are busy and help you find a quiet spot in the sand.